rubocop/ruby-style-guide/README.md

     ```

 * <a name="indent-when-to-case"></a>
   Indent `when` as deep as `case`.
-I know that many would disagree
-  with this one, but it's the style established in both "The Ruby
+This is the style established in both
-  Programming Language" and "Programming Ruby".
+  "The Ruby Programming Language" and "Programming Ruby".
 <sup>[[link](#indent-when-to-case)]</sup>

   ```Ruby